digitalyoshixi/zettelkasten/content/Hardware/Ratsnest.md

 tags:
   - hardware
 ---
-These are unrouted lines between [[Components]] that should still be routed.
+These are unrouted lines between [[Component]] that should still be routed.